petercorke/RVC3-python/figures/README.md

   the [pointclouds](./pointclouds) folder.
 - 3D figures from chapters 2-3, 7-9, and the code to create them, can be found in the [3dfigures](./3d) folder.

+# Not included

+Images that have been licenced from third parties, these have an image credit in the book, are not included this repo.